llvm/circt/docs/RationaleHW-SV.md

 For the verbatim expression form, the text string is expected to have the highest precedence, so parentheses is required if it isn't a single token.
-`sv.verbatim` and `sv.verbatim.expr` are assumed to not have side effects, whereas `sv.verbatim.expr.se` can have side effects.
+`sv.verbatim.expr` are assumed to not have side effects, whereas `sv.verbatim.expr.se` can have side effects.

 Verbatim allows operand substitutions with '{{0}}' syntax.